 It is important to the Company that it supports its employees in their health and wellbeing.
 The Company operates a flexible benefit scheme that is available to all members of staff and includes benefits such as leisure club membership, private medical and dental insurance, a health screening service and an Employee Assistance Programme.
-During the year, the Company applied for the Silver Healthy Working Lives award and confirmation of the award has now been received.
+During the year, the Company received the Bronze Healthy Working Lives award and is considering applying for the next level Silver award.